A Robust Framework for Graph-based Two-Sample Tests Using Weights: Robust edge-count test statistics

 \section{Robust edge-count test statistics}

+Our approach is to flatten the similarity graph in order to limit the influence of hubs without incurring too much of a loss of similarity information so that the testing procedure can still retain power.
+To do so, we propose to apply weights that are functions of the graph's node degrees to the edge-count test statistics.
+The weights should be designed such that edges connected to a hub are down-weighted, while other edges are left mostly undisturbed.
 Let $d_i$ denote the node degree of node $i$ in a graph $G$.
-The graph $G$ is a similarity graph (such as a $k$-MST or $k$-NN, where $k$ is pre-specified).
-Our approach is to flatten the similarity graph, and limit the influence of hubs, without incurring too much of a loss of similarity information so that the testing procedure can still retain power.
-To do so, we propose to apply weights to the test statistic.
-The weights should be designed such that edges connected to a hub (a node with a large $d_i$) are down-weighted, while other edges are left mostly undisturbed.
-Formally, let $w_{ij}$ denote the weight on edge $(i, j)$ where $w_{ij}$ is the value of the weight function $W(d_i,d_j)$, with $W(d_i,d_j)$ defined to be a function of $d_i$ and $d_j$.
+Let $(i, j)$ represent the edge connecting observations $i$ and $j$ in graph $G$.
+Let $w_{ij}$ denote the weight on edge $(i, j)$ where $w_{ij}$ is the value of the weight function $W(d_i,d_j)$, with $W(d_i,d_j)$ defined to be a function of $d_i$ and $d_j$.
 Discussions about the choice of weight functions are deferred to Section \ref{sssec:weights}.